|

 Andrews) Henry Richard Andrews , K/12672.
 He was a Stoker, 1st Class, in the

 Royal Navy.
-He was killed, aged 22 (20), when his light
+He was killed, aged 22 (20), when the light

-cruiser, HMS "Arethusa", hit a mine in the North Sea on
+cruiser, HMS "Arethusa" hit a mine in the North Sea on

 11th February 1916.
 He was an old St Mary's schoolboy,